plast-lab/doop/README.md

 #### Main class (--main)

 The main class to use as the entry point.
-This class must declare a method with signature `public static void main(String [])`.
+This class must declare a method with the signature `public static void main(String [])`.
 If not specified, Doop will try to infer this information from the manifest file of the provided jar file(s).

 Example: